roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Service management/Configure schedule-based autoscaling in Knative.md

            replicas: 2
     ```

-    -   In the schedule field, the first number indicates the day of a month.
+    -   In the `schedule` field, the first number indicates the day of a month.
 The second number indicates the month of a year.
 The remaining indicates the days of a week.
 The format of the value is `* * 1-5`.
 In the preceding example, 1-5 indicates Monday to Friday, and 0,6 indicates Saturday and Sunday.
-    -   timeseries: specifies the numbers of instances at the specified time points.
-The time points are specified in the 24-hour notation in the `Hour:Minute:Second` format.
+    -   The format of the value in the `timeseries``timeseries` field is `hour: minute: second`.
     **Note:**

     -   Policy updates apply to all Knative Services that are associated with the policy.